 VCs also provide mentoring, add value to startups by connecting them with the right people, and assist in startup team building by helping hire key employees.
 In recent years, many traditional venture capital funds have also introduced micro-venture capital accelerator programs to identify high-potential startups early on in their journey.

 Angel investors are typically successful entrepreneurs who invest their own money in startups that they suppose to have the potential to become promising in the future.
 In addition to granting the capital needed to grow a business, angel investors share their business experience, valuable mentoring, and industry connections to help startups thrive.
-The angel investment market size is currently $29.1 billion a year.
+The angel investment market size was valued at around $25 billion in 2023 and is forecasted to achieve a market size of $65 billion by 2032.

 How to find: Like venture capitalists, angel investors are associated with different platforms.
 For instance, the Angel Capital Association is an investment network of business angels made up of accredited investors who fund promising ventures.
 Additionally, you can find individual investors or groups of investors using resources like Angellist.

-Entering an app competition can be a great way for your startup to get where it needs to be.
+Entering an app competition can be a great way to get funding for a startup.
 Many competitions are sponsored by universities, tech companies, business angel networks, and other organizations that offer new entrepreneurs the resources to pursue their business ideas.

 How to find: Browse the Internet to choose from hundreds of contests worldwide.
 Websites like Challenge.gov, Gust, and Kickstarter provide listings of app funding contests and opportunities for startups to find and apply for funding.